 Pros and cons of a variable-rate mortgage

-In the past, variable mortgages have saved homeowners money over the term of the mortgage.
-Typically, the variable mortgage rate available at any one time is significantly lower than the best comparable fixed mortgage rate.
+In the past, variable mortgages have usually saved homeowners money over the term of the mortgage.
+Normally, the variable mortgage rate available at any one time is significantly lower than the best comparable fixed mortgage rate.
 This difference is often as much as 100 basis points (one percentage point) or more.
 Taking on a variable mortgage is riskier and so the rate is usually discounted to reflect that risk.

 Many fans of variable mortgages quote research by Moshe Milevsky, a professor of finance at York University.
 He found that, between 1950 and 2000, Canadian homeowners would have been better off with a variable mortgage almost 90% of the time.
 More recently, between 2007 and 2022, the five-year variable interest rate has mostly been lower than the five-year fixed rate, sometimes considerably so.
+As mentioned above, however, this has not been the case since 2022.

-If the prime rate falls, you’ll either have lower mortgage payments or pay off more of your principal.
+With a variable mortgage, if the prime rate falls, you’ll either have lower mortgage payments or pay off more of your principal.

 A key advantage of a variable mortgage is that, if you need to break your mortgage for any reason, the penalty is typically three months of interest, which is usually considerably less than the penalty you’d pay with a fixed mortgage.